standardebooks/tools/README.md

 	Count the number of words in an HTML file and optionally categorize by length.

--	### `view-modified`

-	Check all author directories in the current or specified directory to see if there are changes that need to be committed.

 # What a Standard Ebooks source directory looks like